More Than Just Open Houses: How to Become a Successful Real Estate Agent

 Qualities of a Successful Real Estate Agent

-I spoke with Linda Kreider, Sr. Associate at KW Commercial and Keller Williams Home Town Realty in Dayton, Ohio, to learn what makes a successful real estate agent.
+I spoke with Linda Kreider, senior associate at KW Commercial and Keller Williams Home Town Realty in Dayton, Ohio, to learn what makes a successful real estate agent.

 She said it’s all about having the drive: “The work and effort you put into your business will determine how successful you are.”

-For residential agents (selling and buying homes for regular people, like you and me), that means you’ll be passionate about bringing buyers and sellers together.
+For residential agents, who sell and buy homes for regular people, like you and me, that means you’ll be passionate about bringing buyers and sellers together.
 “They are usually very good at handling the emotional side of real estate,” Kreider says.

-Ultimately, real estate agents need to be friendly, charismatic, tenacious and, despite what you might expect from someone in a sales role, transparent.
+Ultimately, real estate agents need to be friendly, charismatic, tenacious and transparent.
 They also have to know how to market themselves and their properties.
 “Promotion of yourself in the business is key to success,” says Linda.

-Real Estate Insider Magazine adds traits such as local knowledge, organization and, of course, connections (or the ability to network) as other key qualities.
+Real Estate Insider Magazine adds traits such as knowledge of the local market, organization and, of course, connections (or the ability to network) as other key qualities.

 I asked Kreider what her day-to-day as a real estate agent looks like.
 Her answer, in short: It depends.